• Webinars

 Show / Hide Table of Contents

-Database dependencies using SQL server notifications may reduce application's performance as SQL server throws a separate notification for each data update which is then handled by NCache.
-If there are too many changes being made in database, notifications may overwhelm network traffic, reducing performance of both NCache and user application.
+Database dependencies using SQL server notifications may reduce the application's performance, as the SQL server throws separate notifications for each data update.
+If there are too many changes in the database, these notifications may overwhelm network traffic, reducing the performance of both, NCache and user applications.

-NCache allows you to write CLR stored procedures for database to synchronize cache with the database.
-CLR procedures does not involve creating dependency data structures like SqlCacheDependency, also no database monitoring or notification mechanism is required.
+NCache allows you to write CLR stored procedures for the database to synchronize the cache with the database.
+CLR procedures do not involve creating dependency data structures like SqlCacheDependency.
+Also, no database monitoring or notification mechanism.

-You can use CLR procedures since they give better results while executing complex logics.
-They ensure type safety and memory management.
-Large data sets can be managed using CLR procedures easily as they provide better code management.
+You can use CLR procedures since they give better results while executing complex logic.
+CLR procedures ensure type safety and memory management.
+Additionally, large data sets can be managed using CLR procedures easily as they provide better code management.

-To use CLR store procedures for NCache, follow the steps specified below.
+To use the CLR stored procedures for NCache, follow the steps specified below.

 Prerequisites